What Is Executive Coaching? The Complete 2026 Guide

 Measurement Baseline, Post, 90-day assessments Baseline, Post, 90-day assessments

-For managers, senior managers, directors, senior directors and high-potentials: High Performance Leadership Accelerator (HPLA) is built for leaders who are tired of winging it.
+For managers, senior managers, directors, senior directors and high-potentials: High Performance Leadership Accelerator (HPLA) is built for leaders who are making decisions without a framework.
 12 weeks of live group coaching sessions, lifetime access (including upgrades) to self-paced curriculum covering every HPLOS skill, 3 individual coaching sessions at key milestones. $3,500.

 Who needs executive coaching?

-Most people assume executive coaching is for leaders who are struggling.
-That's backwards.
+Most people assume executive coaching is for leaders who are stuck.
+That’s backwards.
+Understanding what is executive coaching helps clarify who benefits most.

 The leaders who get the most from coaching are already performing.
 They're capable, they're delivering, and they can see the gap between where they are and where they want to go.
 Coaching is the bridge.

-You're a strong candidate if you're a VP, C-suite leader, founder, or senior director dealing with any of these: a promotion into a larger scope of responsibility, a team that isn't executing the way it should, high-stakes decisions with insufficient information, a pattern in your leadership that keeps creating friction you can't diagnose, or a transition into a new role that's moving faster than your current toolkit.
+You’re a strong candidate if you’re a VP, C-suite leader, founder, or senior director dealing with any of these: a promotion into a larger scope of responsibility, a team that isn’t executing the way it should, high-stakes decisions with insufficient information, a pattern in how you lead that keeps creating friction you can’t diagnose, or a transition into a new role that’s moving faster than your current toolkit.

 You're also a strong candidate if you're a high-potential manager or director preparing to move into a senior role and want to build the skills before the job demands them.